Phorest FM Episode 100: Jo Fairley, Ryan Holiday & Christina Kreitel On Powering Up

 Ronan Perceval: Yep.

-Zoe Belisle-Springer: Right, should we head over to the after party, then?
+Zoe Belisle-Springer: Right, should we head over to the after-party, then?
 Yeah?

 Killian Vigna: Let’s do it.

 Zoe Belisle-Springer: Well, thank you so much, Ronan.
 It’s been an amazing time today.
-Myself, I personally really enjoyed being able to actually sit down at the talks, and you can look forward to a blogpost on each of those talks.
+Myself, I personally really enjoyed being able to sit down at the talks, and you can look forward to a blog post on each of those talks.
 If you listen to Phorest FM, be coming out this week, and other than that, we have a few other interviews with some of the speakers that you didn’t hear on Phorest FM today.
 We’re actually gonna get them on a full episode at a later stage in the coming months.
-So thank you so much for being with all of us today, and we’ll catch you at the live recording of Inside Phorest.
+So thank you so much for being with all of us today, and we’ll catch you at the live recording at Inside Phorest.

 Killian Vigna: All the best.
 Thank you, guys.